dltoth/UPnPDevice/README.md

  1. Creating a custom UPnPDevice and hierarchy
  2. Creating a simple Sensor that displays a message
  3. Adding configuration to that Sensor
- 4. Creating a simple control implementing a toggle.
+ 4. Creating a custom control that implements a toggle.

 ## Conceptual Framework